syntaxwhisper/music-library-guide/README.md

 In rsgain, `OpusMode=d` uses the default behaviour for Opus files, which writes R128 tags (`R128_TRACK_GAIN` and `R128_ALBUM_GAIN`) rather than standard ReplayGain tags.
 This is consistent with the Opus specification, which defines its own gain mechanism distinct from the ReplayGain standard.

-The ReplayGain plugin in Picard uses the equivalent setting when configured with "Write standard ReplayGain tags" for Opus filesm, but it is worth verifying that both tools are aligned if your library contains Opus files, as inconsistencies between the two can produce unexpected playback behaviour in some players.
+The ReplayGain plugin in Picard uses the equivalent setting when configured with "Write standard ReplayGain tags" for Opus files, but it is worth verifying that both tools are aligned if your library contains Opus files, as inconsistencies between the two can produce unexpected playback behaviour in some players.

 If your library consists entirely of FLAC files, this setting has no practical effect and can be ignored.